Make webinars more interactive

 It will also inspire other participants to share their comments and interact with you since they hope for the same acknowledgement.

-7. Jokes and Humour
+7. Jokes and Humor

 humor